EHRI/rspub-gui/docs/rst/rsgui.export.rst

 Errors
     In this area errors that took place during the export process are reported.

 Press the `Run` button to start the export process.
-A popup dialog will ask for your password for the user at the web site server.
+A popup dialog will ask for the password of the user at the web server.

 ..
 TIP::
     | A password may not be needed with key-based authentication.